 Recently I’ve had several readers ask HOW to get a farmhouse look when you don’t live in a farmhouse.
 Good question… not many of us actually live in a farmhouse.
 So today I thought I’d tackle Christmas farmhouse decor.
 Here are a few basic things you’ll need to do to get farmhouse style Christmas decor in your home this holiday season.
 Don’t worry… it’s easy!

 This post contains affiliate links.
 You won’t pay any more when you use these but I will earn a small commission on any purchases you make after clicking on them and I greatly appreciate it.
 Thanks for helping support my little blog!!!

 Start by clearing out clutter.
-Farmhouse style is simple, without a lot of tchotchkes.
+The farmhouse style is simple, without a lot of tchotchkes.
 Plus you’ll be adding in a lot of decorations, so remove the decorations, photos, fake plants, etc that you have out now and put them into storage for a few months.
 (This is a great time for a good cleaning, too!)

 Now that you’ve got that done, get out your Christmas decorations and start editing.
 Farmhouse decor is mostly neutral which makes the color you add at Christmas really stand out.
 I would recommend sticking with one main color, probably either red or blue.
 I’m gonna bet that there won’t be much you’ll need to add!